-AgDiscovery Summer Program: Students aged 14-17 years (as of May 31 of the program year) are eligible to apply for the AgDiscovery Program.
+AgDiscovery Summer Program: Students age 15-17 years old (as of May 31 of the program year) are eligible to apply for the AgDiscovery Program.
 Individuals who have participated in the AgDiscovery program at Tuskegee University in a previous year are not eligible to participate again; however, past participants of AgDiscovery at other universities are eligible to apply.

 Where do I get an application?

 Click the “How to Apply” link on the left of the page.

 The AgriTREK/SciTREK Summer Institute and the AgDiscovery Summer Program are both FREE programs.
 Participants receive a small stipend (up to $200) to help defray the costs of travel to the program location (Tuskegee University).